 I did everything to the letter, and possibly more.
 Three days before my comp, I was in perfect form.
 However on the day of my Comp, unfortunately, I pulled up flat.
 I realize now that my body doesn’t respond well, to the same thing twice and cant peak on queue.
 I needed more carbs, however the more carbs I ate the more nauseous I became.
 So the plan was executed correctly however, due to me being a special case, my body responded differently than we predicted.
 As soon as I woke up, I knew it was going to be a tough day.
 I looked nothing like we had planned and I was devastated.

-I was lucky enough to pull a win out in Sports Model-First Timers, all thanks to the pump up from Chris backstage.
+I was lucky enough to pull a win out in Sports Model-First Timers, all thanks to the pump up from the whole Enterprise crew backstage.
 He was positive and encouraging and did everything in his power on the day to get me over the line and for that, I am forever grateful.

 I wouldn’t change a thing, as there was nothing more I could have done.
 My body is an amazing thing, and I am grateful that it allowed me to push it too its limits and beyond.
 It coped the best it could.

-From the bottom of my heart, I would like to thank Chris for being an amazing trainer and an amazing person!
-Without him, I would still be dreaming and not doing.
+From the bottom of my heart, I would like to thank Enterprise for being such as amazing place!
+Without Enterprise, I would still be dreaming and not doing.

 Enterprise is one of a kind!!!